animeshchandra-121/Blog/README.md

 SQLite3 (Default — can be switched to PostgreSQL)

-Frontend
+# Frontend
 React.js (React 18)

 Axios (for API calls)

 React Router DOM

-Tailwind CSS or Bootstrap (optional)

-⚙️ Setup Instructions
+# ⚙️ Setup Instructions
 1️⃣ Backend (Django + DRF)
 Clone the repo and navigate to backend: bash